-Spain Switzerland United Kingdom The 95% exemption will not apply in the event of a transfer of: a directly or indirectly held subsidiary which is considered a passive company within the meaning of article 5 (2) of the CIT Act.
-In such a case, the 95% exemption will only apply to the part corresponding to retained earnings; a subsidiary which is a Spanish or European economic interest group.
-In such a case, the 95% exemption will only apply to the part corresponding to retained earnings; or a directly or indirectly held subsidiary which falls within the scope of the CFC rules if at least 15% of its income is imputed according to such CFC rules.
-Swiss companies owning taxable securities with a book value in excess of CHF 10 million qualify as securities dealers for transfer stamp tax purposes.
-A number of exemptions is available to facilitate intra-group reorganizations.
-In the event that the circumstances stated in paragraphs (i) and (iii) are met only in one or more tax years of the holding period, the exemption shall not be applicable to the part of the income that proportionally corresponds to those tax years.
-The 95% exemption will in any event not apply in case of a transfer of a subsidiary which is resident in a tax haven (unless the tax haven is an EU Member State or a part of it, provided that the incorporation and activity of the subsidiary in such tax haven meets valid business reasons and it carries out business activities).
-The portion of the gain which cannot benefit from the 95% exemption must be included in the CIT taxable base and, in the case of foreign subsidiaries, the Spanish company can benefit from a tax credit for the lower of (i) taxes effectively paid abroad, and (ii) taxes payable in Spain on such income.
+Spain Switzerland United Kingdom The 95% exemption will in any event not apply in case of a transfer of a subsidiary which is resident in a tax haven (unless the tax haven is an EU Member State or a part of it, provided that the incorporation and activity of the subsidiary in such tax haven meets valid business reasons and it carries out business activities). , The portion of the gain which cannot benefit from the 95% exemption must be included in the CIT taxable base and, in the case of foreign subsidiaries, the Spanish company can benefit from a tax credit for the lower of (i) taxes effectively paid abroad, and (ii) taxes payable in Spain on such income.
 Relief is provided for juridical double taxation only.
 Tax credits aiming to provide double taxation relief cannot exceed 50% of the tax due in case of taxpayers which had a turnover of more of EUR 20 million in the previous tax year.